Jon Gruden would eliminate instant replay from the NFL, and he isn’t alone

 Gruden said he particularly hates the extreme slow-motion video that shows every detail, leading to debates about whether a catch “survived the ground” and whether there was the slightest, tiniest bit of motion on the ball after a catch or a tackle.
 It’s that kind of armchair officiating, by fans and officials at the NFL office in New York, that led to the epic debates about what is and is not a catch.
 The NFL’s competition committee and owners attempted to clean up that cesspool of a rule Tuesday by taking the going-to-the-ground part out of the equation.
 The problem, according to Gruden, lies with slow-motion replays.

 “I think slow-mo replay is the biggest problem with replay,” Gruden said.
-“When you’re looking at ‘is it a catch or isn’t it a catch,’ at that speed it’s hard to tell.
+“When you’re looking at ‘is it a catch or isn’t it a catch’ at that speed it’s hard to tell.
 It really is hard to tell.
 So I think if you threw that slow-mo out, I think you’d get back to common sense.
 Let the naked eye determine some of these calls.
 But it always looks like pass interference when you’re going that slow; it always seems to look a little bit more dramatic in slow motion.
 Sometimes it’s not realistic, I don’t think.”

 Now he tells us, after nine years in ESPN’s “Monday Night Football” booth.
 And good luck getting rid of that technology, which makes fans think they’re smarter than they are and turns Monday morning quarterbacks into Monday morning litigators.